mpimd-csc/multidim-genpod-uq/scripts/did.md

  * [ ] `spacetime_galerkin_pod` to `pip`
  * [ ] add the pips for the dependencies
  * [ ] prop this to mechthild

+# Adding some RB Functionality for the revision

+## 2021-06-09 14:22:24+02:00

+ * can use the MC routines to compute the truth snapshots
+ * TODO: check if the list represents the param list
+ * DONE: it does!!!